A symmetry result in $\mathbb{R}^2$ for global minimizers of a general type of nonlocal energy: Main result and assumptions on

-Notice that the assumptions on $F$ give a generalization of the energy in \eqref{frlapvv}, related to the fractional Laplacian.
-Moreover, as we notice in the last Section \ref{examples}, they are all natural conditions when we consider a nonlocal energy like the one related to the fractional $p$-Laplacian or the fractional mean curvature operator.
+Notice that the assumptions on $F$ give a generalization of the energy in \eqref{frlapvv}, related to the fractional Laplacian. { Moreover, we prove in the last Section \ref{examples}, they are all natural conditions when we consider a nonlocal energy like the one related to the fractional $p$-Laplacian or the fractional mean curvature operator.}

-\section{Existence and comparison of minimizers}
+\section{{Existence and comparison of minimizers}}

-In this Section, we take $F$ that satisfies at least \eqref{sym} and \eqref{integr} (other assumptions will be mentioned, when needed) and $W$ that satisfies \eqref{wloc}.

-We begin by describing the functional framework of the paper (for further reference, check \cite{hitch}).
-We recall the definition of the Gagliardo semi-norm